wizardstechnologies/php-rest-api/README.md

 - Add more tests
 - Add the sparse fieldset feature
-- Add advanced filter operators such as like,in or between
+- Add advanced filter operators such as like or between
 - Optimize how the data are fetched from the source.
 - Think about serialization groups.